-- the building must be of significant architectural or historic importance
+- the building or ancient monument must be of significant architectural or historic importance

-- the repairs proposed must be urgently needed
+- the repairs or conservation proposed must be urgently needed

-- you must be able to demonstrate the need for grant support to enable the repairs to go ahead
+- you must be able to demonstrate the need for grant support to enable the repairs or conservation to go ahead

-Assessment of applications is a competitive process that also takes account of any wider benefits that the repair project may provide.
-Private owners are less likely to receive grants from public funds as a result.
+Assessment of applications is a competitive process that also takes account of any wider benefits that the repair or conservation project may provide.
+Private residences are less likely to receive grants from public funds as a result.